llvm/llvm-project/mlir/docs/Tutorials/Toy/Ch-5.md

 Our naive lowering is correct, but it leaves a lot to be desired with regards to efficiency.
 For example, the lowering of `toy.mul` has generated some redundant loads.
 Let's look at how adding a few existing optimizations to the pipeline can help clean this up.
-Adding the `LoopFusion` and `MemRefDataFlowOpt` passes to the pipeline gives the following result:
+Adding the `LoopFusion` and `AffineScalarReplacement` passes to the pipeline gives the following result:

 ```mlir
 func.func @main() {